-If there is one true expression of Southern love on a plate, it’s homemade buttermilk biscuits and gravy.
+If there is one true expression of Southern love on a plate, it’s homemade buttermilk biscuits and gravy!
 There are so many ways to make biscuits and gravy, but this one’s my favorite.

 This version of sausage gravy is a beloved Southern recipe – there are many variations to be found.
 Sage and nutmeg are two of the more pronounced flavors in the gravy, giving it a slightly more elevated taste than you would find in simple milk gravy.

-One of the differences you’ll find when you talk to people about how they make sausage gravy is whether or not they make a traditional roux (just drippings and flour), or they add the flour directly to the sausage after it’s browned.
+One of the differences you’ll find when you talk to people about how to make gravy for biscuits is whether or not they make a traditional roux (just drippings and flour), or they add the flour directly to the sausage after it’s browned.

-However, in my experience you can make perfectly respectable biscuits even if you can’t get your hands on that Southern staple.
-You can also mix up the ratio of butter and shortening, or just use one or the other, or lard, if you prefer.
+However, in my experience, you can make perfectly respectable biscuits even if you can’t get your hands on that Southern staple.
+You can also mix up the ratio of butter and shortening, or just use one or the other, or use lard if you prefer.

 In the spirit of the gracious South, please share with us your favorite way to make biscuits and gravy.